-The SET procedures (ESCB, 2022) require that, where an allegation against a member of staff is received, the Headteacher must inform the duty Local Authority Designated Officer (LADO) on 03330 139 797 within one working day.
-However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
+The SET procedures (ESCB, 2022) require that, where an allegation against a member of staff is received, the Headteacher must inform the Essex Workforce Allegations Team at LADO@essex.gov.uk within one working day (or sooner via 03330 139 797 if immediate safeguarding is required).
+The school will not carry out any investigation before a Workforce Allegations Team referral has been made and advice has been received on how to proceed and whether the matter requires Police involvement.
 This will include advice on speaking to pupils and parents and HR.
-The school does not carry out any investigation before speaking to the LADO.

 Staffing matters are confidential and the school operates within a statutory framework around Data Protection.
+The school does not share information about any individual staff member without anyone other than any appropriate statutory agency.

-14. Behaviour, use of physical intervention and reasonable force
+14. Behaviour, Use of Physical Intervention and Reasonable Force